SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 This of course requires that there should be a culture where asking even the most repetitive and inane questions is not discouraged.
 We should all take pride in helping to build each other up, and not criticize someone for asking a question that we feel the answer to is obvious.

-Plus, it's a great opportunity for the tester to see if there's any automated tests that were missed and should be added (e.g. "Do we have a test for this that covers X, and if not, why?"), or if the added tests actually test something meaningful.
+Plus, it's a great opportunity for the tester to see if there's any automated checks that were missed and should be added (e.g. "Do we have a check for this that covers X, and if not, why?"), or if the added checks actually check something meaningful.

 ### Atlassian's approach